Hilda and the Mountain King: Music

+Official soundtrack

+The soundtrack for the movie was released through digital platforms by Madison Gate Records on June 16, 2023.

 Release

 The film was released on December 30, 2021, as a Netflix original.

 Marketing

 On December 10, 2019, it was announced that Sony Pictures Television would be acquiring 100% of Silvergate Media for an undisclosed amount.
 In this acquisition, a Hilda movie special was announced to be in production, and was initially supposed to be 70 minutes in length.
 On October 12, 2020, licensingsource.net reported that the special would be coming out in 2021.
 On September 23, 2021, the YouTuber, The 2nd Dimension, interviewed Andy Coyle, who revealed that the special would instead be an estimated 85 minutes in length.
 On November 19, 2021, Silvergate revealed its official title, Hilda and the Mountain King.
 On November 23, 2021, official promotional images were revealed with a December 30 release date being confirmed.
 On November 24, 2021, a new screen grab from the movie was revealed in an article by Popsugar.

 On December 2, 2021, the trailer was officially revealed on the Netflix page for the film.
 On December 22, 2021, it was revealed that Giant Ant would be producing the opening credits of the film, along with new screen grabs and production assets.